Combining Changes and Conflict Resolution

 Starting Point

-The User entity includes string attributes E_mail and Second_E_mail.
+The User entity includes the string attributes E_mail and Second_E_mail.

-During your work you make two changes, each one in separate commit.
+During your work you make the following changes, each one in separate commit:

-In the meantime, your colleague also decided to make some changes to both email fields.
+In the meantime, your colleague also decided to make changes to both email fields.
 They have renamed E_mail to EmailAddress and removed Second_E_mail entirely.
-These changes have been pushed to the server.
+They have then pushed their changes to the server.

 Summary

-The current situation could be represent as shown below.
+The current situation could be represented as shown below.

 Team Server with three commits (1, 2, and 4), while in Studio Pro there are also three commits (1, 3, and 5)